 Sid has been part of Georgia Thackery’s family since she was a little girl, but only she, her sister Deborah, and their parents know about him.
 Not even Georgia’s teenaged daughter Madison has met him.
 But when Georgia and Madison move to the family home so Georgia can take a job at the local university, it’s a whole lot tougher to hide him up in the attic.
 Then Sid spots a person he recognizes from when he was more traditionally alive, and old memories start to surface.
 He wants to know where he came from.
 Georgia agrees to help him solve his own murder, but when they find a much fresher murder victim, it gets a whole lot more complicated.
 That’s the story of the first book in the series, A Skeleton in the Family.

-The Skeleton Makes a Friend, the fifth in the Family Skeleton series, was released in November 2018.
+The Skeleton Stuffs a Stocking, the sixth in the Family Skeleton series, was released in September 2019.

 The Family Skeleton series mysteries are my first mysteries, but not really.
 Under the name Toni L.P.
 Kelner I’ve published eleven novels and twenty-somthing short stories, and have co-edited six urban fantasy anthologies with New York Times best seller Charlaine Harris.
 I’ve adopted a pen name because this is a new series, and because paranormal novels are a departure for me.
 But it’s still me!
 So if you like Toni L.P.
 Kelner’s books, you might like the Family Skeleton series, too.
 If you don’t like Kelner’s books, forget I said anything — I never even heard of that Kelner woman.

 Though I was born in Pensacola, FL and raised in Charlotte, NC, I’ve been living north of Boston, MA for 30 years or so and raised both my daughters there.
-I share the house with my husband, one of the daughters, a guinea pig, and an ever-increasing number of books.
+I share the house with my husband, one of the daughters, a guinea pig named Clara, and an ever-increasing number of books.